denware/laravel-api-first-totp-handshake/README.md

 ## 🔑 Login Combined with OTP Handshake Example

+## 🔑 Backend-to-Backend Login Flow with OTP Refresh
+This sequence illustrates how the thin client re-validates using a new shared key when an OTP check fails.

 ```mermaid
 flowchart TD
     A["🔑 User: credentials + OTP"] --> B["User validation – password/token"]